-This procedure also applies to transactions carried out with parties organized or located in non-cooperative jurisdictions (as listed by the Executive Branch4 ), or in low or nil tax jurisdictions5, regardless of whether the parties are related or not.
+This procedure also applies to transactions carried out with parties organized or located in non-cooperative jurisdictions (as listed by the Executive Branch) or in low or nil tax jurisdictions, regardless of whether the parties are related or not.

-The definition of “related party” is very large.
-It includes not only situations of direct or indirect participation in the capital, control or management, but also the exercise of a significant influence over another entity (e.g. exclusive distributor, single supplier, single customer, single client, and company having the exclusive use of technology or assistance).
+The definition of “related party” is very wide.
+It includes not only situations of direct or indirect participation in the capital, control or management, but also may include the exercise of a significant influence over another entity (e.g. exclusive distributor, main supplier, main customer, main client, and company having the exclusive use of technology or assistance).

-In general, the following methods are allowed: (i) Comparable Uncontrolled Price; (ii) Resale Price; (iii) Cost Plus; (iv) Profit Split; and (v) Transactional Net Margin; and (vi) other methods for certain specific transactions.
+In general, the following methods are allowed: (i) Comparable Uncontrolled Price; (ii) Resale Price; (iii) Cost Plus; (iv) Profit Split; (v) Transactional Net Margin; and (vi) other methods for certain specific transactions.

 Taxpayers subject to transfer pricing rules must file a Local File (transfer pricing report) and information returns to report intercompany transactions -on an annual basis- when they exceed ARS 3,000,000 (total amount of transactions) or ARS 300,000 (individual amount per transaction).

-They must also file information returns to report importations and exportations with non- related parties, when either the total amount of such transactions exceeds ARS 1,000,000 in the tax year or the goods traded are commodities.
+They must also file information returns to report importations and exportations with non-related parties, when the total amount of both transactions exceeds ARS 10,000,000 in the tax year.

 Furthermore, an annual Country-by-Country Report on revenues, gross profits, paid and accrued income tax and other indicators of economic activity, must be filed by multinational enterprise (‘MNE’) groups whose total consolidated revenue is equal to or higher than EUR 750 million in the previous tax period.
 Local companies belonging to a MNE group must register in a special registry and submit -on an annual basis- certain information on the ultimate parent entity of the MNE.